dossma/telegram-vm-downloader/README.md

 Download all voice messages from a Telegram channel.

 ## Motivation
-If you like a channel where the owner shares interesting voice messages, but have not always the time to listen to them, you can hereby download and archive them on your computer.
-It is also useful as the channel may shut down at some point.
+If you like a channel where the owner shares valuable voice messages, but have not always the time to listen to them, you can hereby download and archive them on your computer.
+Archiving can also be important in case the app or the channel shuts down.

 ## Procedure
 To use this program, it is beforehand required to have an API ID and an API hash which you can get from https://core.telegram.org/api/obtaining_api_id#obtaining-api-id.
 Read, understand and comply to the terms of Telegram's API service.